codelia00822/Practical_Assessment/README.md

 The testing code can be run individually.

-## Lincense
+## License

 Copyright 2022 Chun WONG

 Licensed under the Apache License, Version 2.0

-For full license documentation , you may refer to 'license' or obtain a copy at
+For full license documentation, you may refer to 'license' or obtain a copy at

     http://www.apache.org/licenses/LICENSE-2.0